 7- Some people might experience vomiting or, with a less probability, bloody vomiting.
 Not to worry; contact your doctor.

 8- Take a 30-min daily walk starting from day 3 after surgery.

-10- Visit your doctor on the 5th to 7th day following your surgery to get the nasal cast, splint, and sutures removed.
+10- Visit your doctor on day 5 to 7 following your surgery to get the nasal cast, splint, and sutures removed.
 Make sure to take a bath before visiting the clinic, but do NOT remove the cast by yourself.
 If, however, the cast gets removed unintentionally, do not fret and visit the clinic immediately.

 11- If you have a tampon in your nose, your doctor will inform you about the time of its removal.